JBavitha/physicaldesignASIC/README.md

 # physicaldesignASIC
 # VLSI Physical Design in ASIC's
 ## Objective
-VLSI ASIC (Very Large Scale Integration Application-Specific Integrated Circuit) design is a complex and intricate process focused on creating custom integrated circuits tailored to specific applications.
+VLSI ASIC (Very Large Scale Integration Application-Specific Integrated Circuit) design is a complex and intricate process focused on creating custom integrated circuits tailored to specific applications.This involves translating the high-level functional representation of the circuit into a physical implementation that meets design constraints, performance targets, and manufacturability requirements.

 ## Installation